faizalrf/documentation/Xpand-10.5-ES.md

 ***Note:** The following is to be done only on the 1st Xpand node!*

-First thing to do would be to install the license provided by the MariaDB team using the `set global license='JSON Text';` syntax.
+The first thing to do would be to install the license provided by the MariaDB team using the `set global license='JSON Text';` syntax.
 This needs to be done on the **first Xpand** node directly and not on the MariaDB server.

 ```
 [shell]$ sudo mariadb --socket /data/clustrix/mysql.sock